 Our broad, innovative curriculum and highly-skilled staff motivate and engage our learners resulting in Glenwood High School being the school of choice for our community.
-We prepare our students for their future as they learn to confidently use information communication technologies and to critically assess information, which challenges their knowledge and understanding of the world.
+We prepare our students for their future as they learn to confidently use and critically assess information using various communication technologies which challenges their knowledge and understanding of the world.